 Results from a study done in human subjects with type 2 diabetes suggest benefits of Agaricus extract in improving insulin resistance (10) (11), and a pilot study indicates that Agaricus extract may reduce weight, body fat, and serum glucose and cholesterol levels in healthy individuals (12).

 The antitumor and immunomodulatory effects of Agaricus are due to immunopotentiation or direct inhibition of angiogenesis (3) (4) (6) (21) (22).
 An Agaricus extract enhanced doxorubicin-induced apoptosis against drug-resistant human hepatocellular carcinoma (24).

-Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7), but no such effects were seen in a study of elderly females (25).
-Large scale studies are needed.
+Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7); preliminary data show that daily intake of Agaricus powder improves quality of life among cancer patients in remission (26).
+However, no such effects were seen in a study of elderly females (25).
+Larger studies are needed to resolve this.

 While a small pilot study reported that Agaricus extract may improve liver function in patients with hepatitis B (13), liver damage and deaths (14) along with cheilitis (15) have been reported following consumption of Agaricus.